Chart Color Schemes

 Employment performance in Somerville exceeds national averages across key labour market indicators

 Somerville has a skilled workforce with an unemployment rate of 3.5% as of June 2025.
-The construction sector is particularly prominent, with employment growth estimated at 3.8% over the past year.
+The construction sector is particularly well-represented among residents, with employment growth estimated at 3.8% over the past year.

 As of this date, 10,273 residents are employed, and the unemployment rate is 1.1% lower than Greater Melbourne's rate of 4.6%.
-Workforce participation in Somerville is similar to Greater Melbourne's 64.1%.
-The dominant employment sectors include construction, health care & social assistance, and retail trade.
-Somerville has a higher-than-average specialization in construction, with an employment share 1.8 times the regional level.
+Workforce participation in Somerville is similar to Greater Melbourne's rate of 64.1%.
+Dominant employment sectors include construction, health care & social assistance, and retail trade.
+Construction employment is notably higher at 1.8 times the regional level.

 Conversely, professional & technical services show lower representation at 5.2% compared to the regional average of 10.1%.
-While local employment opportunities exist, many residents commute elsewhere for work based on Census data.
-From June 2024 to June 2025, employment levels increased by 3.8%, labour force by 4.6%, resulting in an unemployment rate rise of 0.8 percentage points.
-In contrast, Greater Melbourne experienced employment growth of 3.5% and labour force growth of 4.0%, with a 0.5 percentage point rise in unemployment.
-State-level data to Sep-25 shows VIC employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Somerville's employment mix suggests local growth of approximately 6.2% over five years and 13.0% over ten years, though these are simple extrapolations for illustrative purposes.
+Many residents commute elsewhere for work based on Census data analysis.
+Between June 2024 and June 2025, employment levels increased by 3.8%, labour force grew by 4.6%, resulting in an unemployment rate rise of 0.8 percentage points.
+In contrast, Greater Melbourne experienced employment growth of 3.5% and labour force growth of 4.0%, with a 0.5 percentage point increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Somerville's employment mix suggests local growth of approximately 6.2% over five years and 13.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment